"A Zombie Movie With Heart?"

 The filmmakers clearly avoid hyper zombie violence in WARM BODIES.
 Thus, they manage to maintain a PG-13 rating.
 Nonetheless, there are still some violent aspects to the zombies’ human-centric diet, but they aren’t extremely graphic.
 In fact, the bigger problem with WARM BODIES may be its profane use of God’s name several times.
 Because of these elements, MOVIEGUIDE® advises extreme caution for media wise moviegoers.

+Set in a post zombie apocalypse, WARM BODIES begins in an abandoned airport.
+There, it introduces its zombie protagonist, ‘R’.
+Straying from typical zombie stereotypes, WARM BODIES presents a more human zombie.
+R leads a group of zombies into the city to feed when they run into a group of survivors gathering supplies.
+The humans are caught off guard by the zombies attack.
+Then, R sees Julie, a beautiful young girl who actually causes R to transcend his zombie nature.
+R decides to protect Julie rather than eat her.
+In the process, he begins to learn what love truly is.
 WARM BODIES strays from traditional zombie mythology by presenting more lifelike zombies with their own personalities.
 This creates some plot-holes.
 However, the atmosphere and humor in WARM BODIES is appealing.
 Despite some Romantic notions of love, the core story of love curing death has some positive Christian, redemptive, biblical connotations.
 Of course, the Christian parallel is Jesus Christ, whose sacrificial love rescues us.
 That said, WARM BODIES has some strong zombie violence and foul language, so extreme caution is advised.